FIWARE/tools.Md2pdf/README.md

 python2 markdown_to_pdf/test_markdown_to_pdf.py
 ```

+### Special usage

+* It also possible to use a readthedocs configuration instead of the previously described configuration file.
+* Cover metadata could be specified using a different configuration if **-c** option is passed.

 ## Using the provided Docker machine

 A dockerfile with the configuration needed for use the tool is provided inside the docker folder.